Peter Breuninger, Founder, CEO and Executive Editor

 Peter Breuninger is a reviewer and organizer for the audio industry.
 Peter is the founder of the Philadelphia Audio Society, the show organizer of the Philadelphia Triode and Music Shows, and has been a senior writer for the top magazines including: The Absolute Sound (TAS), Stereophile, and Listener Magazine.
 Breuninger coined the phrase “the Bugatti of Audio.”
 His recent work includes 2011 TAS cover articles; Ayon Audio, the MBL 101E MKII and in TAS February 2012, the YG Acoustics cover article, state-of-the-art, Anat Professional Signature.
 Breuninger is one of the world’s leading audio reviewers.

-Terry is AVShowrooms’ senior editor.
+Terry is AVShowrooms’ senior editor and assists the Executive Editor on evaluating audio equipment and audio exhibits.
 She is responsible for directing editorial video production shoots at audio shows and at audio manufacturer facilities.
 She is the client liaison for audio show management and oversees all audio show scheduling.
 She assists in the lighting and camera direction for location shooting and advises on all editorial content.

 Danon Han Hong Den, Executive Equipment Reviewer